Volunteers provide school aged children in our community memorable half-day nature experiences at the Maxwelton Outdoor Classroom.

 The classroom is located at 7015 Maxwelton Rd, Clinton.

-As a volunteer you run a particular station and see different groups of students at your station.
+On any given teaching day, each volunteer instructor runs one particular lesson/station and will see four small groups of students as they rotate through our stations.
 Students come in classes so one day you might work with first grades and another day 5th grades.
 You choose the lesson you would like to lead, the age group and the dates that work for you.
 It is helpful to volunteer for one teaching day per week, or more if available.

-To sign up or for more information, contact Education Director Lori O’Brien at firstname.lastname@example.org.
+To sign up or for more information, contact Outdoor Classroom Coordinator Amy McInerney at firstname.lastname@example.org